chrisraro/Giya/DEPLOYMENT_GUIDE.md

 2. **Verify Database Schema**:
    - Check that script 008 was executed successfully
+   - Verify that script 018 was executed to fix existing data
    - Verify that the `redemptions` table has all the required columns

 3. **Check Environment Variables**: